 - Primary - Select the primary color mode to edit the color.
 This will be the color mode in which the color is stored.
 The Primary field is followed by a number of numeric fields used to edit the color components in the primary color mode.

 - Secondary - Select the secondary color mode to edit the color.
-The secondary color mode is used as an additional color mode to edit the color components, but it is not stored with the color.
+The secondary color mode is used as an additional color editing mode of the color components, but it is not stored with the color.
 The Secondary field is followed by a number of numeric fields used to edit the color components in the primary color mode.

 - Options - Open a menu of color editing commands available while in the color selector view.